 Since the Holy Spirit tells us the problem was false worship of Canaanite gods, it is sinfully wrong to ignore the clear statement of the Holy Spirit and insist, as some Christians insist, that the real problem was homosexuality”. (emphasis his). https://www.gaychristian101.com/shrine-prostitutes.html

-Exactly!
+Amen to that!
 The real problem was indeed false worship!
-Rick has even gathered a bevy of leading Evangelical scholars, each of whom oppose the practice of homosexuality but who all agree with this point that the real problem was false worship, and he thinks he’s exposed them as being inconsistent and hypocritical.
+Rick has even gathered a bevy of leading Evangelical scholars, each of whom oppose the practice of homosexuality but who all agree with this point that the real problem was false worship.
 And a related problem, one of the things that made the idolatrous worship of the Canaanites more heinous than the idolatry of other nations, was their practice of child sacrifice and sexual abandon.
 Israel had only recently escaped their bondage in Egypt and had not yet conquered the Promised Land of Canaan, yet they had already fallen into sin by worshipping the gods of Midian and Moab in sexual abandon.
 Consequently God brought death upon the congregation and 24,000 people were killed in the one day.
 And during that time, while many were committing whoredom and others were weeping because of it, we’re shown one act of one couple: “And, behold, one of the children of Israel came and brought unto his brethren a Midianitish woman in the sight of Moses, and in the sight of all the congregation of the children of Israel, who were weeping before the door of the tabernacle of the congregation.
 And when Phinehas, the son of Eleazar, the son of Aaron the priest, saw it, he rose up from among the congregation, and took a javelin in his hand; And he went after the man of Israel into the tent, and thrust both of them through, the man of Israel, and the woman through her belly.
 So the plague was stayed from Israel” (Num 25:6-8).